smartst3r/Python-parser/README.md

 # Python-parser

-I made this simple parser mostly to filter through html files \n It has a simple command line gui
+I made this simple parser mostly to filter through html files <br />
+It has a simple command line gui